Generic Name: Influenza Vaccine Live Intranasal

 May not protect all vaccine recipients against influenza.1

-Seasonal influenza vaccine is formulated annually to contain influenza A and B antigens predicted to represent strains of influenza virus likely to circulate in the US during the upcoming influenza season.1 100 (See Actions.)
-Efficacy of the seasonal vaccine during any given year depends on how closely viral strains represented in the vaccine match viral strains circulating during the season.100
+Seasonal influenza vaccines are formulated annually to contain influenza A and B antigens predicted to represent strains of influenza virus likely to circulate in the US during the upcoming influenza season.1 567 (See Actions.)
+Efficacy of seasonal vaccine during any given year depends on how closely viral strains represented in the vaccine match viral strains circulating during the season.100 166

 Duration of Immunity

-Immunity declines during the year after seasonal influenza vaccination.100 In addition, circulating strains of seasonal influenza virus change from year to year.23 100 Annual vaccination is needed for prevention of seasonal influenza.100
+Immunity declines during the year after seasonal influenza vaccination.100 In addition, circulating strains of seasonal influenza virus change from year to year.100 Annual vaccination is needed for prevention of seasonal influenza.100

-Do not administer influenza vaccine from a previous influenza season in an attempt to provide protection during a subsequent influenza season.100
+Do not administer influenza vaccine from a previous influenza season (e.g., 2015–2016) in an attempt to provide protection during a subsequent influenza season.100 112

 Improper Storage and Handling

-Improper storage or handling of vaccines may reduce vaccine potency resulting in reduced or inadequate immune responses in vaccinees.118
+Improper storage or handling of vaccines may reduce vaccine potency resulting in reduced or inadequate immune responses in vaccinees.134

 Manufacturer states use in pregnant women only when clearly needed.1

-ACIP, American Congress of Obstetricians and Gynecologists (ACOG), American College of Physicians (ACP), NIH, IDSA, and other experts state that parenteral inactivated influenza vaccine (not intranasal live influenza vaccine) should be used for prevention of seasonal influenza in pregnant women.100 118 155 200
+ACIP, ACOG, American College of Physicians (ACP), and other experts state that parenteral inactivated influenza vaccine (not intranasal live influenza vaccine) should be used for prevention of seasonal influenza in pregnant women.100 134

 Safety and efficacy established only in children ≥2 years of age.1

-ACIP and AAP recommend that intranasal live influenza vaccine not be used in children with asthma or children 24 through 59 months of age with a history of recurrent wheezing or recent wheezing episode (i.e., during the past 12 months) and should be used with caution in those ≥5 years of age with asthma.100
+ACIP states that intranasal live influenza vaccine should not be used in children with asthma or children 24 through 59 months of age with a history of recurrent wheezing or recent wheezing episode (i.e., during the past 12 months) and should be used with caution in those ≥5 years of age with asthma.100

 Adults 50–64 Years of Age